 TRANSPORTATION ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority T-1.6 Require Bicycle Parking Facilities Medium Policy Short PC, TC Completed Medium There is no policy.
 Current bike racks are under utilized.
 Town is considering relocating one downtown bike rack to Rumsey Park.
 RECOMMENDATIONS: T-1.6 is unclear in terms of who should be required to install bicycle parking facilities or where, and under what authority this requirement would be enforced.
 This ought to be removed or reworded.
-T-1.7 Expand Public Bicycle Parking Facilities Medium \$ Long TC, PKC, PWC Completed Medium No formal plan developed; however, bike racks have been installed (stand alone, and adjunct to street parking meters).
-RECOMMENDATIONS: This sub-goal has been accomplished in that more bike racks have been installed.
-T-1.7 ought to be removed or reworded to focus on ongoing assessment of bike rack utilization and/or any problems with the current bike rack form or locations.
+T-1.7 Expand Public Bicycle Parking Facilities Medium \$ Long TC, PKC, PWC Completed Medium No formal plan developed; however, bike rac RECOMMENDATIONS: This sub-goal has bee focus on ongoing assessment of bike rack utiliza en accomplished in t that more bike r acks have been in stalled.
+T-1.7 ought to reworded to